nathanlane/industrialpolicyclass/README.md

 _Required Readings._
 - Krueger, A. O. (1974).
 The Political Economy of the Rent-Seeking Society.
 The American Economic Review, 64(3), 291–303. http://www.jstor.org/stable/1808883
+- Krueger, A. O. (1990).
+Government Failures in Development.
+The Journal of Economic Perspectives, 4(3), 9–23.
 - Lane, N. (2020).
 The New Empirics of Industrial Policy.
 Journal of Industry, Competition and Trade, 1(2), 1–26. https://doi.org/10.1007/s10842-019-00323-2

 _Suggested Readings._
+- Beason, R., &amp; Weinstein, D. E. (1996).
+Growth, Economies of Scale, and Targeting in Japan (1955-1990).
+The Review of Economics and Statistics, 78(2), 286–295.
 - Maloney, W. F., &amp; Nayyar, G. (2018).
 Industrial Policy, Information, and Government Capacity.
 The World Bank Research Observer, 33(2), 189–217. http://dx.doi.org/10.1093/wbro/lkx006
-- Pack, H. (2000).
-Industrial Policy: Growth Elixir or Poison?
-The World Bank Research Observer, 15(1), 47–67.
 - Rodrik, D. (2012).
 Why We Learn Nothing from Regressing Economic Growth on Policies.
 Seoul Journal of Economics, 25(2), 137–151.

 _Further Readings._
+- Pack, H. (2000).
+Industrial Policy: Growth Elixir or Poison?
+The World Bank Research Observer, 15(1), 47–67.
 - Krueger, A. O., &amp; Tuncer, B. (1982).
 An Empirical Test of the Infant Industry Argument.
 American Economic Review, 72(5), 1142–1152. http://www.jstor.org/stable/1812029
 - Harrison, A. E. (1994).
 An empirical test of the infant industry argument: Reply.
 American Economic Review, 84(4), 1096. https://doi.org/10.2307/2118048
 - Evans, P. B. (1992).
 The State as Problem and Solution: Predation, Embedded Autonomy, and Structural Change.
 In S. Haggard &amp; Robert R. Kaufman (Eds.), The Politics of Economic Adjustment: International Constraints, Distributive Conflicts and the State (pp. 139–181).
 Princeton University Press.